YalamanchiliLab/PolyAMiner-Bulk/README.md

 ### 2.2: Download "CPASBERT_TrainedModels" from https://bcm.box.com/s/d1yt6iz95r18rfs2kf22thc58r3qipxg and copy the extracted folder (NOTE: not the folder contents!) into the /lib folder

-### 2.3: Download organism-specific fasta and gtf reference files from https://bcm.box.com/s/vyze88bg9wr71kkxmz5yi4hvi8vstscd OR directly from Ensemble: http://uswest.ensembl.org/info/data/ftp/index.html/ and save copy the extracted folder into your computer.
-Keep the locations of these files on hand as they are required parameters for PolyAMiner-Bulk.
+### 2.3: Download organism-specific fasta and gtf reference files from https://bcm.box.com/s/vyze88bg9wr71kkxmz5yi4hvi8vstscd OR directly from Ensemble: http://uswest.ensembl.org/info/data/ftp/index.html/ and copy the extracted folder to a readable and writeable location on your computer.
+NOTE: Keep the locations of these fasta and gtf reference files on hand as they are required parameters for PolyAMiner-Bulk.

 ## Step 3: Understand PolyAMiner-Bulk Command-Line Parameters